godiard/help-activity/source/sugar_features.rst

 .. _journal_qa:

-quick access to the journal
+Quick access to the journal
 ---------------------------

 |journal| This icon on the Activity toolbar (or Activity tab) allows quick access to the :doc:`/journal` to add a description, or further notes to yourself about what you are going to do, or have done in that session of the Activity.